Tools to help your curling club return to play

 - Eligible employers would include employers of all sizes and across all sectors of the economy, with the exception of public sector entities.

 Canada’s Economic Response Plan includes a program that some curling centres may be eligible for called the Canada Emergency Business Account (CEBA).
-It will provide interest-free loans of up to $40,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced.
-To qualify, these organizations will need to demonstrate they paid between $20,000 to $1.5 million in total payroll in 2019.
+It will provide interest-free loans of up to $60,000, up from $40,000, to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced.

 Business owners can apply for support from the Canada Emergency Business Account through their banks and credit unions.